 Therefore, companies usually begin their journey to “AI proficiency” by implementing technologies to streamline the operation (and orchestration) of data teams across their organisation and rethinking business strategy — what data do they actually need?
 This is a natural first step for most organisations, given that Machine Learning and other AI initiatives rely heavily on the availability and quality of input data to produce meaningful and correct outputs.
 Guaranteeing that the pipelines producing these outputs operate under desirable performance and fault tolerance requirements becomes a necessary, but secondary step.

-As a recent O’Reilly Media study showed, more than 60% of organizations plan to spend at least 5% of their IT budget over the next 12 months on Artificial Intelligence.
+As a recent O’Reilly Media study showed, more than 60% of organisations plan to spend at least 5% of their IT budget over the next 12 months on Artificial Intelligence.

 Still, the great majority of organisations that set out on this journey already employ teams of data scientists or likewise skilled employees, and leverage the flexibility of infrastructure in the cloud to explore and build organisation-wide data services platforms.
 Such platforms ideally support collaboration through multi-tenancy and coordinate multiple services under one roof, democratising data access and manipulation within the organisation.
 It comes as no surprise that technology behemoths like Uber, Airbnb and Netflix have rolled out their own internal data platforms that empower users by streamlining difficult processes like training and productionising Deep Learning models or reusing Machine Learning models across experiments.